Km-Warda/Course-Documentations/Documentations/JAVA/Readme.md

 ```
 ##### 2) Parameterized Constructor
 - Allows passing arguments to initialize object properties with custom values.
-- If existed, it will be considered the default constructor.
+- If existed, it will function as the default constructor.
 ```java
 public class Custom {
     int x;